Quick Answer

 5. General liability insurance

-It is a policy that will cover you against any personal injury, property damage, or malicious prosecution that could be brought against you, whether it’s by someone who buys your product or not.
-It will cover anything from a small car accident to a much larger lawsuit bought against you in court.
+A general liability policy covers personal injury, property damage, and malicious prosecution, whether the claim comes from a customer, a visitor, or a third party with no relationship to your business at all.
 According to data from Insureon, the median annual premium for a small business general liability policy in 2025 was approximately $500 per year, making it one of the most cost-effective forms of business protection available.

 Liability Insurance Cost Comparison by Policy Type